-Backtrack Vocals is a 5-person a cappella group based in New York City.
+Backtrack Vocals is a 5-person a cappella group based out of New York City.
+The group takes the stage nationally and internationally at performing arts centers, corporate events, music festivals, schools and more.
 Their exciting arrangements transform familiar tunes and showcase the top-notch vocal and beatboxing abilities of all of the members.
-The group takes the stage around the nation at performing arts centers, corporate events, music festivals, schools and more.
-They infuse heart and humor into every performance and their versatile repertoire including Top 40, Motown, classical, show tunes, original music, and more, ensures that there is something for everyone.
+They infuse heart and humor into every performance and their versatile repertoire which covers Top 40, Motown, classical, show tunes, original music, and more, to ensure that there is something for everyone.

 Backtrack's outreach programs for young aspiring artists are an extremely important part of their mission.
-Backtrack has conducted educational programs at over hundreds of schools nationwide (elementary to college).
+Backtrack has conducted educational programs at hundreds of schools nationally and internationally, from elementary assemblies to college level workshops as well as a cappella camps both here in the US and internationally .
 They offer school assemblies, workshops with choirs, and clinics on topics including beatboxing, group vocal improvisation and DIY music video production.

 Awards & Accolades: